 Let's start off with the difference between Resume Summary & Resume Objective.
 How do you tell which one to use?

-Ask not what the company can do for you but what you can do for the company.'
+Ask not what the company can do for you but what you can do for the company.

 Something like this:

-Dynamic and detail-oriented English major looking to leverage his stellar communication skills as an Intern to create engaging and SEO-driven content for large-scale conglomerates.
+Dynamic and detail-oriented English major looking to leverage the stellar communication skills as an Intern to create engaging and SEO-driven content for large-scale conglomerates.
 Demonstrated ability to efficiently work in teams as a zonal-level lacrosse player at University of Berkeley.

 Try to convince the recruiter how you will play an instrumental role in helping them achieve their goals rather than sending a bucket list of items that you are looking for.